 In response, CDC has issued travel notices for people traveling to regions and certain countries where Zika virus transmission is ongoing.
 Please see WFU SHS Link for more information.

 Pre-exposure prophylaxis (PrEP) is a new way of protecting yourself from becoming infected with HIV.
 It is a prevention option for people who are at high risk of getting HIV.
 PrEP meant to be used consistently, as a pill taken every day, and to be used with other prevention options such as condoms.
 Find out if PrEP is right for you.
 Student Health PrEP Information Sheet

 If you received a message from the Registrar’s office and need to check your immunization compliance Click Here.
 When your Health and Immunization forms are received, our clinical staff will check and verify your documentation.
 If there are any questions, we will contact you.
 You are encouraged to check your compliance status in the portal.
 Please go to our compliance check page for instructions how to access this.

-ALL INCOMING STUDENTS MUST HAVE COMPLETE HEALTH INFORMATION AND IMMUNIZATION FORMS ON FILE OR RISK BEING BLOCKED FROM REGISTRATION AND REMOVED FROM CLASS.
-ALL IMMUNIZATION FORMS ARE DUE IMMEDIATELY.
-Please email your health history and immunization form to SHS@nullwfu.edu, or mail it to the address on the form.
+ALL INCOMING STUDENTS MUST HAVE COMPLETE 2016-2017 Health Information and Immunization Form ON FILE OR RISK BEING BLOCKED FROM REGISTRATION AND REMOVED FROM CLASS.
+ALL IMMUNIZATION FORMS ARE DUE July 1, 2016.
+Please email your health history and immunization form to firstname.lastname@example.org, or mail it to the address on the form.
 Please select this link to obtain the Health Information and Immunization Form.
 Click on this link for more information about the required immunizations.